 - 1. Press the Windows key or select the Windows Start button and select Settings > Personalization. - 2.
 Under Lock screen, select Slideshow. - 3.
-Select Add a folder and open the folder you wish to use (your Pictures folder will open by default).
+Click Browse and open the folder you wish to use (your Pictures folder will open by default).
 Select Choose this folder to add the folder to the lock screen slideshow. - 4.
 Select a folder and select Remove to remove the folder from the lock screen slideshow. - 5.
 Change the other settings to suit your needs.